Led 3-person design team

 We were given 6 weeks.
 No existing user base, no IA to inherit, and a product category that most users had never encountered before.

-The PM proposed lifting the IA directly from a competitor to compress the timeline.
-I argued we couldn't commit to a structure before understanding who Delphi's users were and what would make them stay.
+The PM proposed lifting the IA directly from a competitor to hit the deadline.
+I pushed back: we couldn't commit to a structure before understanding our users.
+I presented a clear discovery plan and won

 My role

+Owned: user research, IA, primary flows, and final design approval.
 The job wasn't just designing Delphi.
 It was making sure three designers shipped one coherent product.

 How I ran the team